 Mixes audio from multicast and SIP streams and broadcasts the mixed audio to other multicast and SIP streams.

 Supports Talker ID between multicast and SIP endpoints, including Project 25 (P25) and other signaling supported through serially controlled donor radios.

 Provides radio control from SIP endpoints, removing the need for expensive proprietary handsets.

 Improved multicast voice quality

 Contains an improved voice quality algorithm that allows for better multicast mixing.

-Supports Apple iPhones, and IP phones as dispatching endpoints*
+Supports Apple iPhones and Cisco IP phones as dispatching endpoints*

 Allows remote users to join audio and video communications as part of a virtual talkgroup.
 This allows users from proprietary radio networks or systems to connect to Wi-Fi or public carrier networks using smartphones with the IPICS mobile client.

 Mixes proxy users so that audio processing can occur either on a network appliance or in a virtualized environment, which enables the existing network infrastructure to be reused.